Arnold Schwarzenegger: Early life and education

-Arnold Alois Schwarzenegger was born in Thal, Styria, on July 30, 1947, the second son of Gustav Schwarzenegger and his wife Aurelia (née Jadrny; 1922–1998).
-Gustav was the local chief of police, and, after the Anschluss in 1938, joined the Nazi Party and in 1939 the Sturmabteilung (SA).
-In World War II, Gustav served as a military policeman in the invasions of Poland, France and the Soviet Union, including the siege of Leningrad, rising to the title of hauptfeldwebel.
+Arnold Alois Schwarzenegger was born on July 30, 1947, in Thal, Styria, the second son of Gustav Schwarzenegger and his wife, Aurelia (née Jadrny; 1922–1998).
+Gustav was the local chief of police and, after the Anschluss in 1938, joined the Nazi Party and in 1939 the Sturmabteilung (SA).
+During World War II, Gustav served as a military policeman in the invasions of Poland, France, and the Soviet Union, including the siege of Leningrad, rising to the rank of hauptfeldwebel.
 He was wounded in the summer of 1942 at Leningrad, later contracted malaria, and was discharged from the Heer in February 1944.
-He returned to service with the Ordnungspolizei as a Preisüberwachungsbeamter ('price control official') in Mürzzuschlag, Austria.
-He would not resume civilian law enforcement duties until 1947.
+He returned to service with the Ordnungspolizei as a Preisüberwachungsbeamter ("price control official") in Mürzzuschlag, Austria, and did not resume civilian law-enforcement duties until 1947.

-According to Holocaust scholar Michael Berenbaum, Gustav Schwarzenegger served "in theaters of the war where atrocities were committed.
+According to Holocaust scholar Michael Berenbaum, Gustav served "in theaters of the war where atrocities were committed.
 But there is no way to know from the documents whether he played a role."
 Gustav's background received wide press attention during the 2003 California gubernatorial recall election in which Schwarzenegger was elected.

 Gustav married Aurelia on October 20, 1945; he was 38 and she was 23.
 According to Schwarzenegger, his parents were very strict: "Back then in Austria it was a very different world ... if we did something bad or we disobeyed our parents, the rod was not spared."
-He grew up in a Catholic family.
-Gustav preferred his elder son, Meinhard, over Arnold.
-His favoritism was "strong and blatant", which stemmed from unfounded suspicion that Arnold was not his biological child.
-Schwarzenegger says that his earliest childhood memory is of climbing into his parents' bed during a bad thunder-and-lightning storm and cuddling between his mother and father.
-He has said, however, that his father had "no patience for listening or understanding your problems".
-He had a good relationship with his mother, with whom he kept in touch until her death.
+He was raised in a Catholic household.
+Gustav favored his elder son, Meinhard, over Arnold.
+His favoritism was "strong and blatant", stemming from an unfounded suspicion that Arnold was not his biological child.
+Schwarzenegger has said that his earliest childhood memory is climbing into his parents' bed during a thunderstorm and lying between them.
+He has also said that his father had "no patience for listening or understanding your problems".
+He maintained a close relationship with his mother and stayed in contact with her until her death.